Alvor1991/PP5-Sports-Sole/README.md

 - Clear product categorization (Men's/Women's)
 - Detailed product information and imagery
 - Newsletter subscription for customer engagement
-- Responsive design accessible on all devices

 ##### Weaknesses
 - New brand in a competitive market
 - Limited product range (only footwear)
 - No physical store presence
 - Limited customer reviews and ratings
-- No loyalty program currently implemented
 - Dependency on third-party payment systems
 - Limited social proof as a new business